 How many endangered animals are killed every year?

 It is estimated that nearly 30,000 endangered species are killed every year.
 That’s about one every 20 minutes and around six thousand times more than the natural rate of about five species per year.
 Eighty percent of these are driven to extinction due to habitat destruction by humans.

 The Tonkin snub-nosed monkey, considered to have gone extinct in the 80s, was later spotted in the 90s.
 Now, poaching is again threatening their existence.

 Through the Endangered Species Act, 48 species have been saved from extinction, now labeled as ‘recovered.’
 These include grizzly bears, humpback whales, bald eagles, red kangaroos, and the black-footed ferret, etc.

 Around 30 to 50 percent of all species are expected to go extinct by mid-century.

-The mnemonic HIPPO helps define the significant causes of extinction: habitat loss, invasive species, pollution and pesticides, population growth, and the Pet Trade, and over-hunting and over-collecting.
+The mnemonic HIPPO helps define the significant causes of extinction: habitat loss, invasive species, pollution and pesticides, population growth, the Pet Trade, and over-hunting and over-collecting.

 Unlike what most think, there are more endangered plant species in the world than animals.

 The ESA has been so successful that populations of around 99% of all species protected under it have been stabilized.